 What will I learn from the FES didactic materials?

-The FES didactics are available to everyone, free-of-charge, at www.fundamentals-didactics.com.
-They provide 12 modules of basic information on flexible endoscopy of the gastrointestinal tract:
+The FES didactics are available to everyone, free -of -charge, at www.fesdidactic.org.
+They provide 13 modules on flexible endoscopy of the gastrointestinal tract:

 - Patient Preparation